SajeelAhmedMemon/24K-2053/README.md

 > - Flowchart
 > - Psuedocode
 > - Algorithm
-> - github
+> - GitHub

 ## 📫 How to Reach Me

 - **Email**: [sajeela576@gmail.com]

-Feel free to connect or reach out if you have any questions or just want to chat!
+Feel free to connect or reach out if you have any questions!

 ---